snapshot-labs/score-api/src/strategies/strategies/strk-staked-balance/README.md

 # strk-staked-balance

-This strategy returns the staked STRK balance of voters across whitelisted staking contracts on Starknet.
-It aggregates the staked amounts from multiple staking pools (200 active pools on 30th March 2026) to calculate the total voting power for each address.
+This strategy returns the staked STRK balance of voters on Starknet by combining two sources:

-The strategy calls the `get_pool_member_info` function on whitelisted staking contracts to retrieve staking information for each voter address.
+1. **Pool delegator balances** — Calls `get_pool_member_info` on 200 whitelisted staking pool contracts to get delegated amounts.
+2. **Direct staker balances** — Calls `get_staker_info` on the staking contract to get `amount_own` for direct stakers.

+Both are summed to calculate total voting power per address.

 ## Parameters